Emerging markets offer investors some of the best long-term growth opportunities, but the risk and volatility can be high.

 For example, China, India, and Brazil’s stock market capitalizations as a percentage of GDP are all much lower than they were during their period of overvaluation in 2007:

 And that chart only goes to 2017; it doesn’t account for the major sell-off in many emerging markets in 2018, opening up even lower valuations.

-The MSCI emerging markets index is trading for a price-to-earnings ratio of under 15, and a forward price-to-earnings ratio of under 12.
-The price-to-book ratio is under 1.8.
+The MSCI emerging markets index is trading for an average price-to-earnings ratio of under 14, and a forward price-to-earnings ratio of under 12.
+The price-to-book ratio is under 1.7.

 This compares favorably to the United States stock market, which has much higher price-to-earnings (25) and price-to-book (3.5) despite much lower GDP growth.

 Several emerging markets also have higher dividend yields than most companies in the United States.

 And despite those low valuations, over 25% of the market capitalization in emerging markets is in the technology industry, compared to about 20% for the United States and 5% for Europe.